 Therefore, medical certificates issued by close family members/relatives are not considered acceptable.

 This means that you cannot submit a medical certificate from a close relative/family member, whether he/she is your regular doctor or not.
 Instead, you must contact another doctor, who is not a close relative/family member and get an impartial medical certificate.

 In general, the processing time for applications for dispensation is 4-6 weeks.

-If we need to obtain further documentation in order to have a case sufficiently clarified or if the application is inadequate, the processing time may increase.
+If we need to obtain further documentation, the processing time may increase.

 The summer period

 During the summer period, you must expect a longer processing time seeing as the boards of studies are on holiday in July.
 If you have applied for dispensation in relation to an exam in August, you might receive the reply shortly before your exam.
 For this reason, it is important that you check your e-Boks on a regular basis.

 In some cases, it is possible to process applications faster than the indicative processing time.
 Therefore, we encourage you to apply, even though there is a short period of time for the deadline/exam, where you must use your dispensation.

 If you are in doubt about what to do in case you do not receive a reply to your application before the deadline/exam, please contact the Student Counsellors’ Office.
 It is not possible for the Student Counsellors’ Office to speed up the processing of your application, but they can advise you on your options in case you do not receive a reply before the deadline/exam.